gpoojareddy/Reflections/README.md

 # Reflections
-Udacity: using git and github courde
+Udacity: using git and github course